jborden/bank-ocr-kata/README.md

 This was written using:

 node >= 4.2.1

 Leiningen >= 2.7.1

 npm >= 2.14.7

 java >= 1.8.0_101

-It may still work given older versions of the required software, but is not guaranteed to do so.
+This project may still work given older versions of the required software, but is not guaranteed to do so.

 # Up and Running